Anna Miller's

-Anna Miller's (アンナミラーズ, Anna Mirāzu) is a chain of restaurants in Hawaii and Japan.
+Anna Miller's (アンナミラーズ, Anna Mirāzu) is a chain of restaurants in Hawaii and, formerly, Japan.
 The first branch opened in 1973 in Hawaii; most of its expansion since has been in Japan.

 The chain is also famous in Japan for their waitress uniforms.
 These consist of a white blouse; an orange or pink miniskirted jumper-style dress, with the "waistline" cut beneath the breasts, in the manner of a bodice; a matching apron; and a heart-shaped name tag.

 In June 2022, parent corporation Imuraya announced that the last active Anna Miller's restaurant in Japan, located in Takanawa, would close on August 31, 2022.
 The restaurant, which opened in 1983, was the 11th of 25 restaurants in the chain.
 As a result of the closure, the restaurant in Hawaii now serves as the last Anna Miller’s location in the world.